Beside the Mountain

 How long will flapjacks last?

-Flapjacks can last a very long time, this is why they are great for backpacking trips, the honey and sugar will preserve them and the other ingredients are not prone to going bad.
-If stored well in an airtight container in a cool (out of sunlight) they can last 3 months (or longer).
+Flapjacks can last a very long time, which is why they are great for backpacking trips.
+The honey and sugar will preserve them, and the other ingredients are not prone to going bad.
+If stored well in an airtight container in a cool, dark place, they can last 3 months (or longer).
 They have the best fresh taste if they are eaten within the first month.
 However, they can be eaten even 9 months later.

 Can you freeze flapjacks?